The Mental Health Solution . com

 • "I can't handle this!"
 Result: anxiety.

-• "I can handle this."
+• "I'm not going to get upset about this."
 Result: more peace.

 Example 2: